 This light and tangy easy lemon cake recipe is nut-free, egg-free, and easy to adapt to become dairy-, wheat-, and/or gluten-free.
-My recipe for Easy Lemon Cake is inspired by crazy cake or wacky cake recipes, which you can use milk, water, or your favorite dairy free beverage.
+My recipe for Easy Lemon Cake is inspired by crazy cake or wacky cake recipes and I hope will be one of your family favorites.

 I’m making Easy Lemon Cake because it’s lemon and citrus season in the Bay Area.
-My wonderful friends and neighbors have dropped off bags of lemon and oranges at my house over the past week.
-My neighbor has an orange tree and sometimes the fruit is very sweet and sometimes it’s not, in which case I’ll use them to make my award winning Orange Chiffon Cake.
+My friends and neighbors are sharing fruit from their citrus trees and my meyer lemon tree has fruit also.
+My neighbor has an orange tree and sometimes the fruit is very sweet and sometimes it’s not, in which case I’ll use them to make my award-winning Orange Chiffon Cake.

 Easy, Crazy, Wacky Cake Basics

 Wacky cake is a simple chocolate cake recipe that was invented during the depression era when butter, eggs, and milk were rationed.
-The recipe is very simple, one mixes the dry ingredients in a square baking dish and create separate indentations to act as wells for the wet ingredients: oil, vanilla extract, and vinegar.
+The recipe is very simple, mix the dry ingredients in a square baking dish and create separate indentations to act as wells for the wet ingredients: oil, vanilla extract, and vinegar.
 Add water, mix everything up, and bake!
 This Easy Lemon Cake recipe is inspired by wacky cake but I like to use milk so that the lemon juice and milk can react, create buttermilk, which in turns makes the cake moist and tender.
 If you avoid milk, you can use any other milk or water in the recipe.

 - Not everyone in our family likes chocolate but everyone loves lemon.

 - I lightened the texture of the batter with some cornstarch, but if you avoid cornstarch, then omit the cornstarch and use a total of 1 1/2 cups of all purpose flour instead.

-- I’ve reduced the amounts of sugar to lighten up the calories.
+- I’ve reduced the amount of sugar to lighten up the calories.

 - I use non-fat milk in this recipe, but you can use water, soy milk, or any kind of milk as needed for your specific allergies.
 Dairy milk works the best.